esbozos/psmdoc/README.md

 - Versioned documentation
 - Easy to use
-- Mobile friendly
+- Mobile friendly, (Generate mobile app to read documentation offline)
-- Desktop friendly
+- Desktop friendly (Generate desktop app to read documentation offline)
-- Easy to maintain
+- Easy to maintain and update
-- Easy to deploy
+- Easy to deploy and share

 ## How to use